 Find out what you need to know about travel insurance and travelling with a disability.

-Travelling with a disability is often problematic because the world is largely designed for those with full mobility.
-Travel and accommodation providers have only very recently started making their services and facilities accessible to everyone.
 This guide looks at some of the hurdles associated with travelling with a disability, including long-haul flying, finding disability-friendly accommodation and obtaining travel insurance with a pre-existing medical condition.

 What is travel insurance and why do you need it?